iiab/iiab-factory/ansible/roles/video-production/README.md

     * Tripod
     * Lots of patience.
 The linux tools are not as foolproof as those that run on my MacBook.

+## A Work Flow And Framework for Videos
+1. There is an open source javascript viewer from Brighcove that I've incorporated into a page which plays closed captions (I've chosen English, French, and Spanish).
+But any additional translations rely on Google Translate, and are easy to add if needed.
+2. There was a steep learning curve for me, as I tried to learn to edit video.
+Many open source editors blew up for me on a PRi4, and destroyed a lot of work in process.
+The more capable editors, might have more programming horsepower to arrive at a stable platform, but they seemed overly complicated.
+3. It may have just been my luck.
+But I had successful output, and a fairly easy time, with OpenShot.
+It runs adequately on the RPi.

 ### Start a Video Project July 26,2019
 * My first video effort had a nummber of failings:
    1. It was not scripted, was too long, and planned on the fly.